jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 A button object in general is a *type* of object.
 All the button objects are objects of the same *type*.
 The separate buttons are so called *instances* of the type.
 Many times the word *object* is used instead of the word *type*.
 For instance, you can speak of *the* button *object*, while you’re talking about the button *type*.
 It’s like by saying ‘panda’ you can refer to an individual panda (object), but also to the panda as a kind of animal (type).

-There are many types already defined, that you will be using one way or another.
+There are many types already defined, that you might be using one way or another.
 Such as the __Button__ type for instance, which you can use to quickly build a simple user interface.
 Another type, __Integer__, represents one integer number.
 You can hardly avoid using __Integers__.

 ### Skill comes with Time

-The more experience you gain in splitting up large ideas into smaller parts, the better your designs will get, because in time you’ll get a clearer view on how to make a system complete and how to subdivide systems.
-At first you may imagine that the computer will do a lot of the work automatically for you.
-You’ll think: “When I do this and that, the rest will be done automatically.”.
+The more experience you gain in splitting up large ideas into smaller parts, the better your designs might get, because in time you’ll get a clearer view on how to make a system complete and how to subdivide systems.
+At first you may imagine that the computer might do a lot of the work automatically for you.
+You’ll think: “When I do this and that, the rest might be done automatically.”.
 However, if you build a system, you have to give *everything* a place yourself.

 ### Programming is Never Easy

 Some texts explaining programming environments try to sell it to you that software programming is easy.
 That is never true.
 Those texts are written to *sell* the programming environment, not to tell the truth.
-Those texts claim that the programming environment will do most of the work *for* you, while in real life, what the programming environment does *for* you, is just run existing programs, not program new software.
-The text will say you’ve programmed something, while you’ve really just run something that was already programmed.
+Those texts claim that the programming environment might do most of the work *for* you, while in real life, what the programming environment does *for* you, is just run existing programs, not program new software.
+The text might say you’ve programmed something, while you’ve really just run something that was already programmed.
 Only if you want to take *no* decisions on how the software is going to work, programming is easy.
 But then it’s not really programming.
 If you want to make decisions about how you want your software to be, software programming is *not* easy.
 In programming, you have to give everything a place *yourself*.
-If you reuse someone else’s object, you have to be aware of what the object will do for you.
+If you reuse someone else’s object, you have to be aware of what the object might do for you.
 Worse, many times you encounter problems with someone else’s object that you can’t fix, because you can’t change the inner workings of the object.
 This can lead to wanting to program everything yourself and if you’re stubborn enough, or fed up enough, you become *me,* and actually try to start to program everything yourself.
 Learn to work with other people’s objects.
 I’m working on that too. *And* I’m trying to make *the* __Button__ for which no one wants a replacement.
 Or if they do want a replacement, they’ll still want to use the base of my button as a foundation.

 ![](images/Symbol%20Language%20(2004).007.png)